 Changes and renovations didn’t erase the memories of Berlin’s history and legacy.
 Sections of the Wall, memorials and museums are a constant reminder of the past.

 Stories and facts are still discussed, passed on to the younger generations.
-We even participated to a very interesting talk held at the lovely hotel we stayed in.
+We even participated in a very interesting talk held at the lovely hotel we stayed in.

 I can’t put into words what I like so much about Berlin, probably I’ll figure it out one day.
 For now, I can only start publishing some of the photos taken, wondering whether the post-processing will be the final one.